-Early extubation is a cornerstone in fast-track care protocols after cardiac surgery and it has been repeatedly investigated in dedicated PACU settings.
-Our study found that early extubation following the introduction of a nurse-led protocol can be implemented in a cardiovascular ICU setting, possibly resulting in a greater number of early extubation.
+Early extubation is a cornerstone in fast-track care protocols after cardiac surgery, and it has been repeatedly investigated in dedicated PACU settings.
+Our study found that early extubation following the introduction of a nurse-led protocol can be implemented in a cardiovascular ICU setting, possibly resulting in a greater number of early extubations.

-The early extubation project constitutes the initial stages of a quality cycle aimed to streamlining and standardizing patient flow in our cardiovascular ICU in order to improve patient outcomes.
-We observed statistically significantly higher rates of extubation in the intervention group at the 6th postoperative hour (P = 0.04).
-Although non-significant, we saw also a trend towards higher extubation rates from the 4th until the 9th postoperative hour.
+The early extubation project constitutes the initial stages of a quality cycle aimed to streamline and standardize patient flow in our cardiovascular ICU to improve patient outcomes.
+We observed statistically significantly higher rates of extubation in the intervention group at the sixth postoperative hour (P = 0.04).
+Although non-significant, we saw also a trend towards higher extubation rates from the fourth until the ninth postoperative hour.
 We believe that our study was underpowered to detect significant differences in extubation rates between the study groups.
 Indeed, there was a lower-than-expected number of patients included in the study due to unplanned reduction in our case-load.
-Therefore it remains speculative that collecting a higher number of cases would have resulted in an earlier and larger separation of the extubation rate curves.
-From the 12th postoperative hour the curves of patients extubated did not differ between the two investigated periods and we believe it is likely that patients mechanically ventilated beyond this stage were not suitable for early extubation and that the reduced number of cases had no impact after the 12th postoperative hour.
+Therefore, it remains speculative that collecting a higher number of cases would have resulted in an earlier and larger separation of the extubation rate curves.
+From the 12th postoperative hour, the curves of patients extubated did not differ between the two investigated periods, likely because patients mechanically ventilated beyond this stage were not suitable for early extubation and that the reduced number of cases had no impact after the 12th postoperative hour.
 We found similar compliance with TV and PEEP levels compatible with a lung protective strategy in both groups, which probably reflects the widespread practice of lung protective ventilation in modern ICUs.

 We acknowledge that our protocol failed to boost the target set by our protocol of increasing extubation rates as early as two hours after cardiac surgery.
-This is not unexpected since adopting a new and faster protocol may take time.
-Resistance to sudden change of clinical practice is not uncommon.
-Nevertheless studies in other scenarios have shown that improvements in clinical practice can be obtained when new interventions are introduced using a continuous education program leading to improving outcomes in critically ill patients[11].
+This is not unexpected, since adopting a new and faster protocol may take time.
+Resistance to sudden changes in clinical practice is not uncommon.
+Nevertheless, studies in other scenarios have shown that improvements in clinical practice can be obtained when new interventions are introduced using a continuous education program leading to improving outcomes in critically ill patients[11].
 The need for a learning curve based on experience is likely, and this should be taken into account as well.
 Moreover, the lower-than-expected number of cases included in our study probably reduced staff exposure to the new strategy on early extubation, which in turn may have slowed the learning curve process.
-We believe our strategy for implementing the new protocol was well-designed and had the advantage of making more comfortable the personnel with the new approach.
+We believe our strategy for implementing the new protocol was well-designed and had the advantage of making the personnel more comfortable with the new approach.